DottieDot/ScriptHookV-rs/README.md

 This crate contains a wrapped api for GTA 5 natives.
 It should be installed together with the `scripthookv-rs` crate.

 #### Installation
-This care has not been published yet.
+This crate has not been published yet.

 ## Usage